Stages of Mental Health Recovery: How Healing Really Happens

 Everyone goes through tough times or feels overwhelmed sometimes.
 That does not make you weak, it makes you human.
 So, we must make it OK, to say you are not Ok and talk about therapy.
 The more we open these conversations the more we create a space for healing, connection, and real understanding.

-As we celebrate Mental Health awareness Month this month, I believe it is important to continue to remind people that at the end of the day, Mental Health Is Health and we must start treating it that way.
+As we celebrate Mental Health Awareness Month this month, I believe it is important to continue to remind people that, at the end of the day, Mental Health Is Health, and we must start treating it that way.

 Timeka Harper-Purcell LCSW, LCASA